 Measure the flour over the surface you want to use to shape the bread.
-Any extra flour will pre-coat the counter.
+Any extra flour will pre-flour the counter.

 The Kitchenaid makes the whole dough preparation process faster.You don’t have to mix the dough as long as the original recipe.And, there’s no need to keep scraping down the sides.
 You also don’t have to stand and knead the bread for 10 minutes.
 Just swap out the paddle for the dough hook and let the machine do all the work.

 Check to see if the dough is kneaded enough by poking it with your finger.
 If it is, it will bounce back when you poke it.